mjordan/islandora_repository_reports/README.md

 ## Writing data source plugins

 This module is intended to be easy for repository admins to use, and also for developers to extend.
-[Writing Drupal submodules](docs/Plugins.md) that provide data source plugin is fairly straight forward.
+[Writing Drupal submodules](docs/Plugins.md) that provide data source plugins is fairly straight forward.

 ## Current maintainer